dafny-lang/dafny/docs/DafnyRef/Types.md

 be inhibited or a specific native data type selected by using the `{:nativeType}` attribute, as explained in [Section 22.1.12](#sec-nativetype).

-There is a current restriction that the value `0` must be part of every numeric newtype.

 Furthermore, for the compiler to be able to make an appropriate choice of representation, the constants in the defining expression as shown above must be